Eric McCormack – Changing Our Perceptions

 Eric McCormack stars in Perception.

 by Jay S. Jacobs

-In the meantime, Dr. Pierce’s problems are straining his relationship with his protégée Kate (Rachel Leigh Cook).
-She is a former student-turned-FBI agent and Daniel often acts as an advisor on cases in which mental health issues come to the surface.
-However, Dr. Pierce’s own problems are straining their friendship and working relationship – and it is not being helped by the return of Kate’s cheating ex (Scott Wolf) into her life.
+In the meantime, Dr. Pierce's problems are straining his relationship with his protégée Kate (Rachel Leigh Cook).
+She is a former student-turned-FBI agent and Daniel often acts as an advisor on criminal cases in which mental health issues come to the surface.
+However, Dr. Pierce's own problems are straining their friendship and working relationship – and it is not being helped by the return of Kate's cheating ex (Scott Wolf).